Top Ideas For A Family Cricket Party

-As India battles it out with Pakistan in the Asia Cup, get set to watch an exciting match at home.
+As India battles it out with Pakistan in the World Cup, get set to watch an exciting match at home.
 These party ideas are guaranteed to make the experience memorable for the whole family.

 By Ashwin Dewan • 6 min read

 In a country where cricket is religion, watching a match brings the whole family together.
 It’s the time when phones and tabs are kept away and plans are made to huddle in front of the television.
 And when the occasion involves the teams of India and Pakistan, then it makes for one grand spectacle.
-As the Men in Blue get set to take on Pakistan today in the Asia Cup, ParentCircle brings you some exciting ideas to make this a fun day!
+As the Men in Blue get set to take on Pakistan, ParentCircle brings you some exciting ideas to make this a fun day!

 a) Get your kids to send out hand-made invites to friends and cousins